The following guest post is from Kristin of Organizing Life with Less: How to Organize Any Area in Your Home

 - Fold them in half, and then in half again (to prevent losing a sock) and line them vertically in the drawer

-- On the other side, neatly fold bathing suits (in sets) and nightwear
+- On the other side, neatly folded bathing suits (in sets) and nightwear

 - Hang on a nail